ih439-lgtm/SpectDuino/README.md

 SpectDuino is an open-source and low cost Spectrophotometric system.
 This repository contains all files required to build and operate the device, including hardware designs, Arduino code, and supporting documentation.
-An Excel file is also provided to calculate absorbance uncertainty and 95% confidence bands from measurement data.
+An Excel file is also provided to calculate absorbance uncertainty and 95% confidence bands from data.

 /*
 SpectDuino Arduino Code